-Although UK universities pleaded, and continue to plead, for more funding, the Joint Information Systems Committee began quietly more than 5 years ago to develop a capability for information technologists to contribute to university planning.
+Although UK universities pleaded, and continue to plead, for more funding, the Joint Information Systems Committee began quietly more than 5 years ago to develop a capability for information technologists to contribute to a unified managed IT service for better university planning.

 Information large databases accumulated from administrative, learning, and library systems are a resource that can, with training, be used to improve university planning.
 Strategic analytics, the term used in higher education, is based on business analytics.
 It offers the capability of using these data resources to improve planning decisions.